bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 This wiki centers all around the mysteries around the album [POST HUMAN: NeX GEn](pages/music/ph-nex-gen).
 The Alternate Reality Game, or ARG, is currently still developing and so is [the team](pages/about).
+The ARG takes place on the [multidimensionalnavigator8 website](pages/website/website).
+Occasionally, hints and videos will also be uploaded to various social media platforms.

 Our team will try to regularly update the website and improve the look and experience.
 This wiki will focus on objective information as much as possible and indicate whenever something is not confirmed.

 ***